peteash10/instructionsforhumans.com/pages/works.md

 *****

-## More to come..

-Artworks are created with and in response to people visiting the show.
-Towards the end of the run I will be specifically inviting artists to work within the space to see what they come up with.
-To a less formal degree this invitation is open to all.

 **Instructions for Humans** is open at [BOM (Birmingham Open Media)](http://www.bom.org.uk) Wed - Sat, 12 - 5pm until December 13th.
 [Subscribe to this newsletter](https://tinyletter.com/peteashton) to stay informed of things.